alfagen10/BloodChainAdvance/replit.md

 BloodChain is a comprehensive blockchain-powered blood donation platform that revolutionizes the blood donation ecosystem through smart contracts, NFT certificates, and AI-driven analytics.
 The platform combines a modern React frontend with an Express.js backend, utilizing PostgreSQL for data persistence and Ethereum-compatible smart contracts for transparent, incentivized donations.

 The system provides secure donor registration, donation tracking, tokenized rewards, NFT certificates for donations, real-time analytics, and blood supply management.
-It features Web3 integration with MetaMask wallet support and multi-network compatibility (Polygon Mumbai, Polygon Mainnet, Sepolia).
+It features Web3 integration with MetaMask wallet support and is deployed on Polygon Amoy testnet with competition-grade UI effects.

+## Recent Changes (January 2025)

+✓ Successfully migrated from deprecated Polygon Mumbai to Polygon Amoy testnet ✓ Fixed all navigation issues - Register as Donor and Hospital Dashboard buttons working perfectly ✓ Resolved text input visibility problems with enhanced contrast and proper white text color ✓ Created professional donor registration page with form validation and wallet integration ✓ Built comprehensive hospital dashboard with blood inventory management and urgent requests ✓ Added competition-winning UI effects: glass morphism, animated card hovers, glow effects ✓ Optimized page spacing and layout for better user experience ✓ Fixed Select component errors and improved form field styling ✓ Updated all blockchain references to use Polygon Amoy network and block explorer

 ## User Preferences